mazedigital/Web-Ticker/README.markdown

 	$("#webticker").webTicker({rssurl:'http://yourwebsite.com/rss/', rssfrequency:5});

 The above command will automatically pull up the RSS feed from your website & update every 5 minutes.

+Provide an optional dateformatter function to parse and format pubDate strings.
+These will be shown in a
+<span class='pubdate'>...</span> tag.
+If not provided, dates won't be shown.

+Item categories will be used to add category-* classes to each item.
+For example, an RSS item with a "Top Stories" category label will be marked with <li class="category-top-stories"> ... </li>.

+The example in example/rss.html requires npm's [corsproxy](https://www.npmjs.com/package/corsproxy) to proxy the RSS feed data locally.
+First install and run it:

+	npm install -g corsproxy
+	corsproxy

+and then open example/rss.html in your browser.

 ## Settings - Optional